Force-Constrained Visual Policy: Safe Robot-Assisted Dressing via Multi-Modal Sensing: Related Work

 Another line of work related to ours studies force perception and simulation during robot-assisted dressing~\cite{erickson2017does, yu2017haptic, kapusta2016data, wang2022visual}.
 Some of these papers study force sensing during robot-assisted dressing in simulation~\cite{erickson2017does, wang2022visual} without a quantitative real-world verification.
 Others~\cite{yu2017haptic} show that with system identification, simulation parameters can be tuned to approximate robot force sensing when dressing a known garment on a fixed human body pose, yet large error still remains when the garment undergoes deformations not presented in the system identification data.
 Our work differs from these, as instead of tuning the simulation parameters for force sensing and performing sim2real transfer, we directly learn a force dynamics model in the real world.

 \textbf{Multi-Modal Learning for Robotic Manipulation:} Recently, there has been an increasing number of works studying multi-modal learning, which combines modalities such as vision and force~\cite{zhang2019probabilistic}, vision and touch~\cite{sunil2023visuotactile,lee2019making, watkins2019multi, calandra2018more, wi2022virdo, sundaresan2022learning}, and vision and audio~\cite{du2022play, yang2017deep, li2022see}, with applications in grasping~\cite{watkins2019multi, calandra2018more}, object manipulation~\cite{sunil2023visuotactile, wi2022virdo,li2022see, beltran2020variable}, assistive tasks~\cite{zhang2019probabilistic, zhang2017personalized, sundaresan2022learning}, and many more.
 Most prior works on multimodal learning focus on how to design a more effective policy network architecture that takes all modalities as input.
 Most of them directly train in the real world~\cite{lee2019making, calandra2018more, sundaresan2022learning, du2022play, li2022see}, via imitation learning~\cite{sundaresan2022learning, du2022play, li2022see}, supervised learning~\cite{calandra2018more}, or self-supervised learning followed by reinforcement learning~\cite{lee2019making}, which all require a large amount of human-collected datasets or robot trials.
 In contrast, our approach trains the vision-based policy in simulation.
 Some approaches train a multimodal policy in simulation and perform sim2real transfer, such as vision with contact points~\cite{watkins2019multi}, and vision with rigid-body force sensing~\cite{beltran2020variable}.
 These approaches assume that all of the modalities can be accurately simulated; in contrast, our method trains a force-based dynamics model directly in the real world, without assuming that the force modality can be accurately simulated for modeling cloth-human force interactions.
-Our method differs from prior work as we combine simulation and real-world data for multimodal learning, in a setting in which one modality cannot be simulated accurately enough for sim2real transfer.
-In contrast to these prior works which employ a single policy network that handles both modalities, our proposed approach leverages simulation to generate the needed large amount of data to train a policy for the accurately simulated modality (vision) with RL, and learns a dynamics model directly in the real-world with a small amount of data for the modality that cannot be simulated accurately enough (force).
-The policy and the dynamics model are combined via solving a constrained optimization problem to infer the final action.
+In contrast to these prior works which employ a single policy network that handles both modalities, our proposed approach combines a vision-based policy trained in simulation and a force dynamics model trained in the real-world via solving a constrained optimization problem.